Jacksun84/nest-ipa-uploader/README.md

 The Tool uses the App Store Connect Upload API which works on Windows, Linux, and macOS without needing xcrun, Xcode, or any Apple-specific tools!<br>

 ⚡ Quick Setup
-1. Install the New Dependency
+1. Install dependecies
 bash
-npm install adm-zip@^0.5.10
+npm install

 2. Update Your .env File